RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Binary and Single Evolution Modelling

-In the Binary Channel, a population of field binaries experiences a common process of binary mass transfer, which may produce RR Lyrae in the relatively rare case when the stripping places the remnant in the IS.
-In comparison, in the Single Channel, a relatively rare old and metal-poor population follows a common process of single stellar evolution, this way also producing RR Lyrae pulsators.
-Subsequently, we show that these two processes, with Common$\times$Rare and Rare$\times$Common probabilities, correspondingly, produce present-day RR Lyrae at comparable rates.
-Since the Single and Binary Channels operate, correspondingly, at low and all metallicities, the combined action of both channels, therefore, can simultaneously explain the populations of metal-poor and metal-rich RR Lyrae.
+Subsequently, we show that these two processes, with Rare$\times$Common and Common$\times$Rare probabilities, produce present-day RR Lyrae at comparable rates (within an order of magnitude).
+Since the Single and Binary Evolution Channels operate, respectively, at low and all metallicities, the combined action of both channels, therefore, can simultaneously explain the populations of metal-poor and metal-rich RR Lyrae.